Moodkiller/GetLinkInfo/readme.md

 * Can be enabled (or disabled) per channel by issuing `+/-Linkinfo` as an [owner or mod](https://github.com/Moodkiller/GetLinkInfo/blob/main/GetLinkInfo.mrc#L27) of the script.
 * Context menu (easily enable or disable silently).
 * Ignore user/nick list (edit this [line](https://github.com/Moodkiller/GetLinkInfo/blob/main/GetLinkInfo.mrc#L21)).
+* Easy customisable logo and calours for message sent to IRC

 ### Limitations:
 * Doesnt work on sites that require cookies and/or Javascript.
 * Doesnt work on sites that have more than 20 redirects.